Dynapt-Inc/blog-template/README.md

 - **Theme Customization**: Runtime theme customization via environment variables
 - **Dynamic Categories**: Automatic category detection and filtering
 - **Author Management**: Support for multiple authors with avatar generation

+### 👥 Multi-User Architecture

+This template is designed as an **npm package** (`@caleblawson/blog-shell`) that powers multiple user blogs:

+- **Shared Codebase**: All users share the same blog template code, ensuring consistency and easy updates
+- **Per-User Branding**: Each user gets their own `brand.config.ts` file with custom colors, logos, and content
+- **Database Isolation**: Posts are stored in a shared Azure Cosmos DB with tenant-based isolation
+- **Automatic Updates**: When the package is updated, all user blogs automatically get the new features
+- **Environment Configuration**: Runtime customization through environment variables

+#### How It Works

+1. **Package Installation**: Each user blog installs `@caleblawson/blog-shell`
+2. **Brand Configuration**: Blog generator creates a `brand.config.ts` file with user-specific branding
+3. **Shell Entry Files**: Generated files import components from the package and initialize branding
+4. **Database Connection**: Blogs connect to shared database using tenant IDs for data isolation
+5. **Updates**: Publishing new package versions automatically updates all user blogs

 ## 🚀 Getting Started